srikant-pandey/sigma-demo/README.md

 # sigma-demo
-this is demo for the git &amp; github
+this is demo for the git &amp; github class.